 Jeffrey Piccirillo was yet another ILADS-affiliated doctor with a long record of professional incompetency.
 A Chicago Tribune investigation detailed how he “had been sued multiple times over allegations of malpractice, personal injury and negligence.”

 According to a 2010 article, Piccirillo was trained by former ILADS president Dr. Daniel Cameron, who was also disciplined after various charges of egregious misconduct.
-In the article, Piccirillo claimed he had about 400 Lyme patients despite the confirmed cases in 2010 being only 135 and 68, respectively, in Illinois and Iowa.
+In the article, Piccirillo claimed he had about 400 Lyme patients despite the confirmed cases in 2010 being only 135 in Illinois and 68 in Iowa.